Neural Natural Language Processing for Long Texts: A Survey on Classification and Summarization: Document Classification

 \subsection{Solutions}

 Traditional machine learning algorithms, such as Naive Bayes \cite{russel}, SVMs (Support Vector Machines) \cite{cortes} and ID3 decision trees \cite{quinlan} have been repeatedly applied for document classification \cite{brazil} \cite{xu}, being competitive even in large literary texts \cite{sicong}.
-However, the field has generally moved decidedly towards DNNs and this Subsection presents the relevant state-of-the-art.
-The innovations of the various existing approaches mostly fall under the following categories, which are more or less tied to the challenges mentioned in Subsection \ref{ssec::ClassificationChallenges}:
+Ensemble algorithms have also proven capable in such tasks especially in the context of hybrid schemes \cite{onan_2017}.
+However, the field has generally moved decidedly towards DNNs and this subsection presents the relevant SoA.
+The innovations of the various existing approaches mostly fall under the following categories, which are more or less tied to the challenges faced by long document classification.